 The Luma is the showier of the two models, it comes in a range of colors and a hexagonal shape.
 Eero is a more subtle square and only available in white.
-Luma is the less expensive version at $299 for three units (For the latest prices and discounts, check here) via a pre-order special offer.
+Luma is the less expensive version for three units (For the latest prices and discounts, check here) via a pre-order special offer.

-Eero is more pricey at $499 for a trio (For the latest prices and discounts, check here), Either kit should cover a 1,000 square feet of property.
+Eero is more pricey for a trio (For the latest prices and discounts, check here), Either kit should cover a 1,000 square feet of property.
 Pricing will be comparable once the Luma hits retail stores.

 Aside from faster WiFi for PCs, smartphones, and tablet around the home, they both support Bluetooth Low Energy standards for the increasing number of smart home devices that use that.
 You can also plug in any smart hub into one of the Ethernet ports to enable your existing ZigBee or Z-Wave kit.